Flow-matic/Crypto-Price-App/README.md

 Getting Started:
 ---
+* Create a repository in [github](https://docs.github.com/en/get-started/quickstart/create-a-repo) with the desired name of your App or project.

+* Once my github repository was created, click the green Gitpod [sign](assets/images/gitpod workspace.png)

 * Getting your workspace set up with Streamlit Cloud only takes a few minutes.

 * Once you've signed up, login to [streamlit.io](https://streamlit.io/)